martinsumner/riak_kv/docs/QueryAPI.md

 delim ( IN_ID identifier , DELIM string , OUT_ID_LIST identifier_list )

-- take a value associated with IN_ID and split it using the delimeter DELIM.
+- take a value associated with IN_ID and split it using the delimiter DELIM.
 The parts are matched to the identifiers in OUT_ID_LIST.
 If there are only N values following the application of the delimiter where N is less than the length of the OUT_ID_LIST, then only then only the first N identifiers in OUT_ID_LIST are assigned a value.
 Any overhanging elements (i.e. where N is greater than the length of the OUT_ID_LIST) are ignored.

 join ( IN_ID_LIST identifier_list , DELIM string , OUT_ID identifier )